Index ETFs

 Why should I consider an index ETF?

-There is a school of thought, backed by voluminous research, that argues that individual investors do best by investing in low-cost market indices and adjusting their allocation between stocks, bonds, and other assets in accordance with their age and changing risk/reward profiles.
-If you subscribe to that way of thinking, index-based ETFs can be very useful.
+With index ETFs, individual investors can invest in low-cost market indicies and adjust their allocation between stocks, bonds, and other assets in accordance with their age and changing risk/reward profiles.

 Other advantages of broad-based index ETFs include: